DISTRICT | September 30, 2019

 This raise would cement CPS teachers as some of the best paid in the country.
 We are very proud to honor the work and dedication of our educators.
 Under our offer, a new teacher starting in CPS next year would earn nearly $55,000, and the average teacher would see their salary rise to nearly $100,000 by 2024.
 Our teachers on average are better compensated than their peers in LA, Dallas, Houston, Austin, Philadelphia, San Antonio, Phoenix, and a handful of other cities.
 We believe teachers should be properly compensated for their work and dedication and we’re proud to be a national leader when it comes to teacher compensation.

 The district’s health insurance and health expenditures are expected to grow around six percent a year in coming years.
-Yet under our offer, costs to teachers and staff would remain completely flat for three years.
-Contributions for CTU members would increase by only 0.25% in 2023 and 0.50% in 2024.
+Yet under our offer, costs to teachers and staff would remain completely flat for three years and greatly reduces or eliminate co-pays and co-insurance for mental health services and physical therapy with just a .75% contribution increase in the final three years of the contract.
 This means CPS would shoulder more and more of the burden while our employees’ share stays nearly the same.
 Deductibles, co-pays, and similar charges would not change for the entire five-year term of the contract.

 This is a significant benefit for CPS teachers and staff.
 CPS is proud of the great healthcare and benefits it provides its employees.
 Under this offer, teachers will continue to enjoy these benefits for five years at about the same rate they are paying now.